Applicants from China

 Are you a student in China interested in attending university in Canada?
-Check the admissions requirements and the minimum diploma required to study at Université Laval.
+Check the admission requirements and the minimum diploma required to study at Université Laval.

 Admission requirements